 State-approved Nurse Aide I Training Programs (75 hours or longer) are offered at most community colleges and at various nursing homes, hospitals, home care agencies, and private companies.
 To find state-approved sites in your area, view our guide to state-approved training and competency evaluation programs, or contact registry staff.
 Since admission policies and class schedules vary, individuals should contact the Program Coordinator at an approved location for information specific to that site.

 Important test policies and information are provided in the candidate handbook.
-All applicants should thoroughly read the candidate handbook before taking the exam.
+To protect your exam fee investment, applicants should thoroughly read the candidate handbook before applying for the exam.

-If a Nurse Aide I does not perform, or cannot document having performed, at least 8 hours of qualified employment during the active registry listing period (a two year period), the aide must retest (or retrain/retest) to renew.
+If a Nurse Aide I does not perform, or cannot document having performed, at least 8 hours of qualified (see FAQ #7) employment during the active registry listing period (a two year period), or if an aide's listing has expired, the aide must retrain/retest to renew.
 See the Guide to State-Approved Nurse Aide I Training and Competency for further related information.
+If the Nurse Aide I has a current unrestricted license in another state, they can apply for a training waiver or complete reciprocity for North Carolina.

-Successful Nurse Aide I candidates (those who pass both the skills and written portions of the competency exam) are usually listed on the registry within two to four business days after completing the exam.
-The new listing can be verified online or by 24-hour Voice Response (919) 715-0562 on the following business day.
+Successful Nurse Aide I candidates (those who pass both the skills and written portions of the competency exam) are usually listed on the registry within two to five business days after completing the exam.
+The new listing can be verified online on the following business day.

 A Nurse Aide student who is enrolled in a state-approved training component, has completed training and is waiting to take the competency exam can work for a maximum of four (4) months from the date of initial enrollment in the training program, as long as the facility and the training program have an agreement that the training program has a responsibility to be available to answer questions from its students.
 This option applies only to skilled care facilities.
 Your training program and/or potential employer facility can answer this question.
 If a student is hired during this four-month period, he/she may not perform any duty for which he/she has not been trained and checked by the instructor.